 Businesses come in different forms and structures, and deciding what yours will be will take time and consideration.
 Many Airbnb hosts choose the limited liability company (LLC) structure since it offers various protections for personal property.
 If you’re a real estate investor that happens to own many Airbnb rentals, then you can put all of your properties under a single LLC entity.
 Our LLC service, which starts at $0, plus your state’s required fee.

 Like with any business, you’ll have to pay taxes for your Airbnb business.
-Real estate taxes are a given as is the case for everyone that owns real estate properties.
+Property taxes are a given, as is the case for everyone that owns real estate properties.
 You’ll also be subject to sales taxes and even a local occupancy tax.
-The latter is typically known as a hotel tax.
+The latter is often known as a hotel tax.
 Get in touch with an accountant for help with this.

 Having a business bank account is important since it makes tracking your business expenses easier and streamlines your tax work.
 It also helps you maintain your LLC’s limited-liability protections and safeguard your personal property.
 If your Airbnb rental generates over $20,000 a year or if you conduct over 200 transactions through the business, then Airbnb will send you a 1099-K form.

 When the time comes to do your taxes, you can deduct certain expenses like fees charged by Airbnb.
-These include reservation fees, which can be up to 20% depending on your property’s nightly rental cost.
+These include reservation fees, which can be up to 20%, depending on your property’s nightly rental cost.
 The bottom line is that having a business bank account instead of a personal one makes your business taxes easier to complete and helps you comply with business laws.

-An Airbnb business doesn’t require you to purchase property.
-You can use your own, but if you decide to avoid this, then you’ll have to do some homework and research.
-You can start off by checking out some Airbnb real estate in your area.
+An Airbnb business doesn’t always require you to purchase a property.
+You can use your own home, but if you decide to avoid this, then you’ll have to do some homework and research.
+You can start off by checking out some Airbnbs in your area.

-Airbnb is a customer service-centric business model.
+Airbnb is a customer-service-centric business model.
 In order to stay in business and attract future guests, you’ll have to run your operations like a hospitality business.
-Guests will check in, allowing you to meet them and get a better feel for how to keep them happy with their stay.
+Guests will check in, allowing you to meet or message with them and get a feel for how to keep them happy with their stay.
 Payments for your rentals will be made through Airbnb.

 Positive feedback is an important incentive to keep guests happy, so be quick to respond to their needs and questions.
-Keeping your property spotless is also important as are following COVID-19 protocols.
+Keeping your property spotless is also important, as is following COVID-19 protocols.
 These are musts to do business with Airbnb.

 Once you learn how to start an Airbnb rental business, you can add a steady stream of income every month.
 You just need to learn how Airbnb hosting works and plan ahead.
 Just like starting other business types, if you want to get an Airbnb started, you begin with a detailed business plan.
 Then follow the rest of our steps to dive into the world of short-term rentals.

 Now you know the steps to start your Airbnb.
 We can help with our fast, easy formation services.
 We will handle formation for you for free (just pay your state’s fee), so you can get prepared to run your business.
 Then, once your business is up and running, we offer worry-free compliance and other services to help your business grow.